You have probably already noticed that after the system installation, all Raspberry Pi on Raspberry Pi OS have the same name.

 Solution 1: Use Raspberry Pi imager

-If you use Raspberry Pi Imager to install a new system (especially for Raspberry Pi OS), you can now use the advanced options to set the new hostname directly.
+If you use Raspberry Pi Imager to install a new system (especially for Raspberry Pi OS), you can now use the OS Customization options to set the new hostname directly.
 It will save the name you choose on the sd card, and use it instead of the default value on the first boot.

 - Start Raspberry Pi Imager.